Cloth Diapering -- One Mom's Lessons

 Even beyond the social networking and cute clothing, there's the pleasure of cutting costs.
 When I started, an initial investment of about $175 on pre-folds and covers would take care of all the diapering years.
 In addition, if you put them up for trade or sell when you're done with them, you can recoup part of that investment.
 I'm sure the prices have changed as the economy has, but they're still more cost-effective than spending a bundle every few weeks at your local warehouse club, or even more at the local supermarket.

 And for those of you who are environmentally concerned - well, you've probably already chosen cloth diapers, right?
 But if you haven't, consider this: disposable diapers account for about 2% of all landfill waste in our country - and they don't biodegrade quickly.
 In fact, some of the first disposable diapers made are still degrading in landfills today.
 Nice thought, isn't it?
-A great starting off place for more information and ideas on cloth diapering is the Diaperpin, a site I stumbled onto in those early days.
-It has a wealth of information therein, and I've recommended it to every friend who's shown an interest in this wonderful and versatile form of diapering since.
+There's lots of great starting information online, as well as DIY cloth diapering communities for anyone with an interest in this wonderful and versatile form of diapering since.